Scroll to content

 Discussion Starters for Home:

-• “How do you like to calm down if you’re feeling worried about something new?”
+• “What helps you feel calmer if you’re nervous about trying something new?”

 Learning From Home